openframeworks/ofBook/README.md

 2. install python dependencies with `pip install -r requirements.txt`

 ## Gulp
--In addition to the python routines to build the book, there is also an optional gulp file for use in style development.
+In addition to the python routines to build the book, there is also an optional gulp file for use in style development.
 It requires [gulp](http://gulpjs.com/), [browser-sync](https://browsersync.io/) and [gulp sass](https://github.com/dlmanning/gulp-sass) and can be used primarily to see changes to CSS reflect live on the static pages.
 You have to run the python createWebBook script first.

 ---